twajr/ckad-prep-notes/README.md

   creationTimestamp: null
   name: my-secret
 ```
-## OTHER Key Items
 ### 'Exposing' Ports for PODS
-Pods can all inter-communicate via their internal IP address and port.
+By default pods can all inter-communicate via their internal IP address and port.
 Services are needed to expose services OUTSIDE of the cluster.
 So, it's important to understand the basic container spec for specifying the PORT a container will use.
 See below:
 ```
 spec:
     containers: